 How to make Roasted Brussels Sprouts

 It’s so easy!
-If you’ve roasted broccoli, you can roast Brussels sprouts.
+If you’ve roasted broccoli or cauliflower, you can roast Brussels sprouts.
 Wash and trim the sprouts.
 Make sure they are as dry as possible.
 This will ensure that they’ll get nice and crispy.

 Toss with oil, salt and pepper and spread on a sheet pan.
 Don’t worry if some of the leaves fall off.
 Just add them to the pan.
 They’re actually my favorite part – they get unbelievably crispy and taste like chips!

 Put into a preheated oven (425°F) for 15 minutes, stir, and bake another 10 minutes or so, or until the sprouts are brown and crispy.
 Immediately sprinkle on the cheese and serve.

 How To Trim Brussels Sprouts